 View the latest press releases and public statements from the Office of Inspector General.
 With scores of inquiry reports and comprehensive quarterly reports, there’s always something new, so check back often.

-The City of Chicago Office of Inspector General (OIG) has released its fourth quarter report to City Council, which summarizes the Office’s activity from October 1, 2020, through December 31, 2020.
-This quarter’s report contains details of concluded investigations, inquiries, and other activities, including: An OIG investigation which established that in the wake of the […]
+The City of Chicago Office of Inspector General (OIG) has released its first quarter report to City Council, which summarizes the Office’s activity from January 1, 2021, through March 31, 2021.
+This quarter’s report contains details of concluded investigations, inquiries, and other activities, including: An OIG investigation which established that a Chicago Fire Department (CFD) […]

 Read More